Anthony Aibel: Early life and education

 Aibel was born in New York City to pianist/festival director Olegna Fuschi and pianist Howard Aibel; they are also professors of music.
 Aibel’s maternal grandfather was the inventor Antonio Fuschi, and his paternal grandfather Louis Aibel was a medical doctor.
 His grandmothers Creta Vir Den and Sylvia Aibel were both musicians.
 His uncle is the entertainment attorney Donald J. Aibel, and he has two cousins who are also in the entertainment industry: Vineyard Theatre Artistic Director/Casting Director Douglas Aibel and DreamWorks writer/producer Jonathan Aibel.
-Aibel grew up with the highly accomplished actuary, Hayden Burrus.
-When he was four years old he performed one of his first acting roles when he told Burrus (also four years old) "I have to tell you something...
-I'm moving to China."
-Aibel also grew up with his cousin Matthew Aibel, a licensed clinical social worker on Long Island.

-At the age of six, Aibel landed his first lead role in a play while a student at the Riverdale Country School, an alma mater of John F. Kennedy.
+At the age of six, Aibel landed his first lead role in a play while a student at the Riverdale Country School.
 He continued getting lead roles in most of the school's plays and musicals, several directed by Emmy winner Ian Ellis James.
 At age eight, he began to sing professionally in the children's chorus of the Metropolitan Opera, and at age 11, was a vocal soloist at Lincoln Center.

 At age 16, Aibel was one of the youngest college students ever accepted to the Juilliard School, where he studied music directing, directing, acting and composition, as well as voice and violin/viola, earning his Master’s Degree along with the nickname "Master of Some."

-Aibel also studied acting for several years at T. Schreiber Studio with Terry Schreiber, who taught, among others, Edward Norton, Maria Bello, and Peter Sarsgaard.
-Aibel was also accepted into the Juilliard exchange program with Columbia University, where he studied literature, philosophy, and writing, and was accepted into Tanglewood, where he studied with five-time Oscar Winner John Williams and with Leonard Bernstein, best known for West Side Story.
+Aibel also studied acting for several years at T. Schreiber Studio with Terry Schreiber.
+Aibel was also accepted into the Juilliard exchange program with Columbia University, where he studied literature, philosophy, and writing, and was accepted into Tanglewood, where he studied with John Williams and with Leonard Bernstein.